About Lord Sarfraz

 He is Patron of The Lord Sarfraz Foundation, which delivers a range of philanthropic activities in rural Pakistan.
 These include equine therapy for children with special needs (video), welfare for female farm workers, free rural healthcare programs, skills development for micro entrepreneurs, clean water collection points, and prisoners welfare.

-Lord Sarfraz's current voluntary board and advisory roles include at Texas A&M University (International Advisory Board), Boston University Pardee School (Dean's Advisory Board), Panthera (Conservation Council) and the Alternative Proteins Association (Advisory Board).
+Lord Sarfraz's current voluntary roles include Texas A&M University (International Advisory Board), Panthera (Conservation Council), and the Institute for Strategic Dialogue (Board).

 The annual Sarfraz Pakistan Lecture at Wolfson College Oxford is named in his honour.